Contact

 • There are opportunities to further explore specific interests in a variety of areas including research, global health, simulation, social pediatrics, and leadership.

-The BC Children’s Hospital Research Institute (BCCHRI) located beside BC Children’s Hospital, is dedicated to world-class research spanning a wide range of children’s and women’s health concerns.
+The BC Children’s Hospital Research Institute (BCCHRI), located on campus at BC Children’s Hospital, is dedicated to world-class research spanning a wide range of children’s and women’s health concerns.
 It is the largest research institute of its kind in Western Canada.
-Most departmental members are active investigators.

-All residents are expected to work on a research project and to present their work at least once, either at the annual research day or at a conference.
-First year residents take part in a 24-hour research curriculum during the boot camp and academic half-day.
-The resident Journal Club is scheduled bimonthly and introduces residents to key clinical research methodologies and critical appraisal of the literature.
+All residents are expected to work on a scholarly project and to present their work at least once, either at the annual research day or at a conference.
+First year residents take part in a 24-hour research curriculum during the Orientation month and academic half-day.
+The resident-run, faculty-supported Journal Club is scheduled bimonthly and introduces residents to key clinical research methodologies and critical appraisal of the literature.

 Read more